azuline/repertoire/docs/hacking/backend/index.rst

 =======

 This section contains the documentation for the backend source code.
 This page goes over the organization of the backend and provides a general overview.
-The next several pages contain the source code documentation:

-- :ref:`backend_backend` documents the top-level backend boilerplate code.
-- :ref:`backend_command_line` documents the command line interface implementation.
-- :ref:`backend_indexer` documents the indexer implementation.
-- :ref:`backend_library` documents the internal library API.
-- :ref:`backend_webserver` documents the webserver implementation.

 The backend is laid out as follows: